parkhurstdominic715/glance/docs/configuration.md

 ## Preconfigured page
-If you don't want to spend time reading through all the available configuration options and just want something to get you going quickly you can use [this `glance.yml` file](glance.yml) and make changes to it as you see fit.
+If you don't want to time reading through all the available configuration options and just want something to get you going quickly you can use [this `glance.yml` file](glance.yml) and make changes to it as you see fit.
 It will give you a page that looks like the following:

 ![](images/preconfigured-page-preview.png)